What is Consent Management? (+ Why It's Important)

 Cookie Consent Banners

 When you visit a website, you often encounter pop-ups requesting your consent for cookies.
-These banners typically explain the types of cookies used and provide options to accept, reject, or customize preferences.
+These banners typically explain the types of cookies stored on the website, and sorts them into categories — e.g. strictly necessary, marketing, or analytics.

 Mobile App Permissions